jobAppli/HeadHunter/README.md

-***You need to split the file into several modules*** ShowVacancies
+***You need to split the file into several modules***:
-CountryRegionCity
-DraWidgets
-Labels
-KeywordsQtyVacancies
+ShowVacancies,
+CountryRegionCity,
+DraWidgets,
+Labels,
+KeywordsQtyVacancies.